Bounding the sets of classical and quantum correlations in networks

 The independence constraints exploited in scalar extension apply both to classical and quantum networks.
 In the classical case it is possible to incorporate additional linear constraints to the moment matrix that account for the fact that in classical theory all measurement operators, including those performed by the same party, commute.
 This creates a hierarchy over relaxations of the set of classical correlations, which has been used in the context of entanglement detection in Ref.~\cite{baccari2017local}.
 Therefore, the method can be employed to study both classical and quantum correlations in networks.

-\paragraph{Identifying supra-quantum correlations.} Simple scalar extensions allow recovering the results of Ref.~\cite{branciard2012bilocality}.
-The tripartite line scenario of Figure~\ref{fig:bilocality} underlies the entanglement swapping protocol.
+\paragraph{Identifying supraquantum correlations.} Simple scalar extensions allow recovering the results of Ref.~\cite{branciard2012bilocality}.
+The tripartite line scenario of Fig.~\ref{fig:bilocality} underlies the entanglement swapping protocol.
 Being the simplest quantum network beyond Bell, it has received considerable attention~\cite{branciard2010bilocality,branciard2012bilocality,Chaves2016}.
 Non-linear Bell-like inequalities have been obtained to discern in a device-independent manner whether correlations observed in tripartite scenarios are compatible or not with \textit{bilocal hidden variable models} of the form

 In fact, similar queries can be done on whether a particular distribution can have a \textit{biquantum model}, i.e., if it can be written in the form